 We believe the cost of higher capital is low compared with the benefits of increased safety.
-Our analysis suggests that the total costs to society of the Minneapolis Plan are approximately 24 percent of GDP for Step 1, whereas the cost to society of a typical financial crisis is approximately 158 percent of GDP.
-The Minneapolis Plan will have paid for itself many times over if it avoids one financial crisis.
+Our analysis suggests that the total costs to society of the Minneapolis Plan are approximately 24 percent

 21. How does the Minneapolis Plan calculate the costs of these regulatory changes?